 If a little bit of cleaner works, then a lot of cleaner will work better and faster?
 Right?
 That's not how it works.

-Using too much cleaner or laundry detergent can actually cause more harm than good.
-If an excess of cleaning product is not rinsed away completely, the residue becomes a dirt magnet, trapping soil.
+Berry recommends always using one product at a time, in the amounts recommended by the manufacturer, and don't skip rinsing if it's recommended on the label.
 That's why you should read directions and always use the recommended amount or even a little less.
-You're wasting time and money on the extra product and the water to rinse... it away.
+You're wasting time and money on the extra product and the water to rinse it away.

 04 of 15